jyn514/jyn514.github.io/content/constrained languages are easier to optimize.md

 futhark is highly restrictive. consider instead SQL.
 SQL is a declarative language, which means the actual execution is determined by a query planner, it’s not constrained by the source code.
 SQL has also been around for decades, which means we can compare the performance of the same code over decades. it turns out [common operations in postgres are twice as fast as they were a decade ago](https://rmarcus.info/blog/2024/04/12/pg-over-time.html). you can imagine writing SQL inline—wait no it turns out C# [already has that covered](https://learn.microsoft.com/en-us/dotnet/csharp/linq/).

-SQL is not a general purpose language. but you don’t need it to be! your performance issues are not evenly distributed across your code; you can identify the hotspots and choose against a language with raw pointers in favor of one more amenable to optimization.
+SQL is not a general purpose language. but you don’t need it to be! your performance issues are not evenly distributed across your code; you can identify the hotspots and choose against a language with raw pointers in favor of one more structured and therefore more amenable to optimization.
 ## sometimes you need raw pointers
 there are various kinds of memory optimizations that are only possible if you have access to raw pointers; for example [NaN boxing](https://piotrduperas.com/posts/nan-boxing), [XOR linked lists](https://github.com/laurelmay/xorlist), and [tagged pointers](https://en.wikipedia.org/wiki/Tagged_pointer?wprov=sfti1). sometimes you need them, which means you need a language that allows them. but these kinds of data structures are very rare! we should steer towards a general purpose language that does not expose raw pointers, and only drop down when we actually need to use them.
 ## what does a faster general purpose language look like